Cosmic Ray Mediated Thermal Fronts in the Warm-Hot CGM

 In this paper, we model cosmic-ray mediated thermal fronts that form between warm ( K) and hot ( K) phases of the circumgalactic medium (CGM).
 These 1D steady-state solutions self-consistently include CR heating, thermal conduction, radiative cooling, and gas flow.

-A central finding is that CR heating, especially near cloud interfaces, strongly reshapes the temperature and pressure profiles across the front.
-When CRs dominate the energy budget near the cloud edge, thermal conduction becomes essential to carry away excess energy and maintain a steady state.
-The resulting fronts are broader and more structured than classical conductive interfaces, with enhanced columns of intermediate ions like O VI and N V.
+A central finding is that cosmic-ray heating at the cloud edge strongly reshapes the local temperature and pressure structure.
+When cosmic rays dominate the energy budget in this boundary layer, thermal conduction becomes essential to carry away excess heat and maintain a steady state.
+The resulting transition region is broader and shows internal substructure, with distinct zones where heating, cooling, and conduction balance differently.
+These structured layers naturally produce enhanced columns of warm gas traced by ions such as O VI and N V.

 We distinguish between static and evaporative fronts and examine the interplay between enthalpy flux, conduction, and CR heating.
 Diagnostic line ratios (e.g., Si IV/C IV, C IV/O VI, N V/O VI) are computed across the models and compared to absorption-line data from Wakker et al. (2012).
 We find that magnetic field strength and CR pressure critically shape the front structure and influence the predicted observables.